Mother killed, 3-year-old son survives, in head-on crash in Queens

 The 22-year-old woman was killed when the Toyota Corolla she was riding in veered into oncoming traffic at Park Lane South and Mayfair Road just after 11 p.m.
 Sunday.

+She was not wearing a seatbelt and sustained severe head and body trauma.

-She was in the back seat with her three-year-old son, who was not injured but taken to the hospital to be checked out.
+The woman was in the back seat with her three-year-old son, who was not injured but taken to the hospital to be checked out.

 The 21-year-old driver, the boy's father, was traveling northbound on Park Lane South when he veered into the opposite lane, striking a Toyota Camry head-on.